aurelienfernandez/ALGOSUP_2022_Project_4_B/technical.md

 Our priorities are :

 - Convert the actual file of the B3 because it's to heavy to push it on github without problem.
-- Create NPCs who navigates trough the school
+- Create NPCs who navigates trough the school.
-- Create various interaction with the environment
+- Create various interaction with the environment.

 ### c.
 Milestones